-(b) payment of monthly COBRA premiums for continuation coverage under her medical, dental and life insurance plans coverage (if any) as in effect on the day prior to the effective date of her termination, for a period of 12 months if such termination is in connection with a change in control event.
-In addition, in the event such termination is in connection with a change in control event.
-In addition, in the event such termination is in connection with a change in control event.
-In addition, in the event such termination is in connection with a change in control event.
-In addition, in the event such termination is in connection with a change in control event.
+(b) payment of monthly COBRA premiums for continuation coverage under her medical, dental and life insurance plans coverage (if any) as in effect on the day prior to the effective date of her termination, for a period of 12 months if such termination is in connection with a change in control event, or 9 months if such termination is not in connection with a change in control event.
 In addition, in the event such termination is in connection with a change in control event, Ms. Conlon shall also receive a monthly payment an amount equal to $1/12^{th}$ of her then-current target bonus for a period of 12 months.
 Such payments are contingent on Ms. Conlon's execution and nonrevocation of an effective written release of claims and the COBRA premium payments shall cease in the event Ms. Conlon (i) becomes eligible for substantially equivalent health insurance coverage in connection with new employment or self-employment or (ii) ceases to be eligible for COBRA continuation coverage.
 Biote has also entered into an indemnification agreement with Ms. Conlon on the same terms as it has with its other directors and executive officers.